yaho3122/lab-apps-portfolio/README.md

 ## Overview
 A collection of 30+ web applications developed for a CRISPR Genome Editing Laboratory.
-Built over 6 months (July 2024 - Present) to digitize and automate laboratory workflows.
+Built over 1 year (July 2025 - Present) to digitize and automate laboratory workflows.

 ## Technology Stack
 - **Backend:** Python, Flask